Teen Wolf (franchise): Teen Witch

 Originally intended to serve as a spin-off film directly connected to the original two Teen Wolf films, Teen Witch was repurposed to be a standalone story instead.
-Starring Robyn Lively, the plot, similar in structure to the Teen Wolf movies, centers around an adolescent witch in comedic situations at high school.
-In addition, the movie also incorporates the use of musical numbers.
+Starring Robyn Lively, the plot, similar in structure to the Teen Wolf films, centers around an adolescent witch in comedic situations at high school.
+In addition, the film also incorporates the use of musical numbers.
 Though initially poorly received by critics, the film has since garnered a cult status following midnight theater screenings and its inclusion in ABC Family / Freeform annual 31 Nights of Halloween event.

 Adaptations

 In 2007, it was discovered that master audio tapes of the original soundtrack to Teen Witch had been misplaced.
 Due to the high demand from the film's growing fanbase for a soundtrack album, Larry and Tom Weir were commissioned by Caption Records to develop new recordings with an all-new cast.
 Alana Lambros produced the recording with intentions to expand the project into a Broadway stage musical titled Teen Witch: The Musical.
 The show and its songs were performed at radio station events, parks, and county fairs that summer; despite intentions for a wide release, the stage production never received a large venue debut.

 In April 2008, it was announced that United Artists was developing a remake film adaptation.
 Ashley Tisdale was cast in the leading role as Louise Miller, a successful student lacking in social status who discovers she is the descendant of witches and has mystical abilities.
 A script was in development at that time.